Skip to main content

 Run Types

-• normal: All effects in the chain will be ran, sequentially, one after another
+• normal: All effects in the chain will be run sequentially, one after another (default)

-• cycle: Only one effect will be ran, and it cycles through each effect each time the chain is triggered
+• cycle: Only one effect will be run, cycling through each effect each time the chain is triggered

-• random: Only one effect will be ran, chosen at random each time the chain is triggered
+• random: Only one effect will be run, chosen at random each time the chain is triggered

-To specify the run type, add the run-type argument into config:
+To specify the run type, add the run-type argument:

 effects: